-Examines the place of livestock on Atlantic region farms, with some emphasis on the integration of crops and livestock.
-Studies the needs of livestock for feeding, housing, and the maintenance of health, and includes an examination of management..
+This course examines the place of livestock on Atlantic region farms, with some emphasis on the integration of crops and livestock.
+It studies the needs of livestock for feeding, housing, and the maintenance of health, and includes an examination of management.